Circular Economy Financing

 When measuring return on investment (ROI) in current economic systems, we define success by short-term financial return on investment (ROI).
 Consequently, many investments made today produce a net-negative return on investment at the system level.
 This deficit continues to add to the environmental, social, and financial burden within the local economies.
 Because of the way we define success, we generate ‘profit’ but we lose equity.
 We can show you how and why this happens and how to assess and improve the outcomes for your sustainability investment strategies.

 We can further explain how certain investments and strategies can make a seemingly prosperous business landscape become volatile and less resilient.
 Sadly, many sustainability investments produce a negative system ROI still today.

-The finance team at Yorth set out to create innovative models that qualify investments as sustainable or circular.
-The outcome is a comprehensive model that can measure and report on the exact level of sustainability of investments as it relates to the investment itself and to the ecosystem of which the investment is a part of.
+The finance team at Yorth set out to create innovative models that qualify investments for restorative and circular economic ROI.
+The outcome is a comprehensive model that can measure and report exactly how sustainable or restorative the investments is, both in terms of its isolated financial impact and as a part of the larger system of which the investment is a part of.